 Communicate on a personal level as well as in relation to work.
 Remember when you're chatting with people you manage, it's all about them, talk about you with your peers and your line manager.

 It's a big change adapting from day-to-day interactions in person to conducting these virtually.
 Make best use of Teams for messaging (chat), calling and video calling.
 The chat function is less formal than email and communicating in this way will help people feel more connected with their line manager.
 When managing virtually, we miss out on the opportunity to read social cues and body language.
 It's not so easy to check facial expressions for understanding, we can't read a room, see someone's slumped shoulders, or their eyes when they get excited, even during video calls.
 So clarity of your communication is much more important up front.

-Keep up-to-date with corporate communications, latest updates are available at PKCstaff.org as well as FAQs and lots of useful information.
+Keep up-to-date with corporate communications.
 Ensure your teams know where to find these, check for understanding and take time to discuss them.